Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 2/🟥I3344 - Numerical Simulation And Modeling/🟦1 # Interpolation & Extrapolation/🟩2 @ Linear Regression.md

 **Minimize the Sum of Squares of residual Errors *(SSE)* or $S_{r}$**
 $$\large S_{r} = \sum^{n}_{i=1} |e^2_{i}| = \sum^{n}_{i=1} (y_{i} − \hat{y})_{2} = \sum^{n}_{i=1} (y_{i} − a_{0} − a_{1}x^i) 2$$
-where n is the total number of points.
+where n is the total number of points. ^f37339

 Differentiating the equation with respect to each coefficient $a_{0}$ and $a_{1}$ and then minimizing $S_{r}$ would give us the equations for each coefficient:
 $$\Large \color{lime} a_{1} = \frac{ n\left(  \sum x_{i}y_{i} \right) - \left( \sum x_{i} \right)\left( \sum y_{i} \right)}{n(\sum x_{i}^2) - (\sum x_{i})^2}$$
 $$\Large \color{lime} a_{1}= r \cdot\left( \frac{\sigma_{y}}{\sigma_{x}} \right)$$
 $$\Large \color{cyan} a_{0} = \overline{y}-a_{1} \bar{x}$$

+==Note:== The linear regression model gives us with confidence the best SSE / error
 ## ==Reminders :==

 ### Mean